A personal memoir by Benjamin Bergery

 Another, earlier inspiration was the late Ann McIntosh, who led the first video class at MIT, with me as her teaching assistant.
 Ann brought her New York theater background and encouraged student camera people to shoot in the moment, to improvise like actors on a stage.
 Ann taught me that shooting is also a kind of performance.

 All the music performances were shot handheld using existing lighting, in the cinéma vérité tradition.
-So the approach to camerawork in the music videos was inspired by a mix of the classic vérité documentary, and a feeling that the camera person is participating in the performance he or she is shooting, which is kind of the opposite of cinema vérité.
+So the approach to camerawork in the music videos was inspired by a mix of the classic vérité documentary, and a feeling that the camera person is participating in the performance he or she is shooting — which is kind of the opposite of cinema vérité.
 I tried to transmit to my students this idea that shooting, like dance, was a mixture of acquired skill and improvisation.
 My friend and fellow MIT videomaker Bernice Schneider brought a similar approach to shooting classical and modern dance.

-Vérité + Art + New Wave = ?
+Vérité & Video Art & New Wave

 In addition to documentary, the MIT Film/Video Section also became a center for early video art in the 1980s, notably in courses I led that mixed MIT engineering students with art students from the Boston Museum School and MIT’s Center for Advanced Visual Studies.
 I built on my previous experiences with the WGBH New Television Workshop, and my mastery of its Paik/Abe analog video synthesizer, to nurture a painterly practice of video effects combining several video images on the screen.

-The handheld, cinema vérité approach was well suited to the raw energy of some of the Boston post-punk bands, and the ambience of the clubs; the camera people were often right next to the band on stage, giving a distinctive intimacy to the images.
+The handheld, cinema vérité approach was well suited to the raw energy of some of the Boston post-punk bands, and the ambience of the clubs; we camera people were often right next to the band on stage, giving a distinctive intimacy to the images.
 Layered multi-camera electronic imagery was also a good complement to the British invasion of moody new wave bands.

-In 1978, I aided and abetted MIT student Mark Abbate who built the first ever lightweight shoulder-mounted video cameras.
+In 1978, I aided and abetted MIT student Mark Abbate who built the first ever lightweight shoulder-mounted video camera.
 Mark modified Sony AVC-3400 and AVC-3450 cameras – removing the video monitors used as viewfinders and placing them outside so the camera could be on the shoulder.
-These modified low-light black and white cameras enabled us to shoot handheld in any Boston club, with light levels that were often far too low for other video or film cameras.
+These modified low-light black and white cameras enabled us to shoot handheld in any Boston club, with light levels that were far too low for other video or film cameras.

-Other key technologies for the Project included sync generators, and the elegant Shintron 370 video special effects video switcher manufactured in Cambridge.
+Other key technologies for the Project included sync generators, and the elegant Shintron 370 video special effects video switcher manufactured in Cambridge by MIT graduates.
 Terry Lockhart also introduced a video encoder to the mix of tools, allowing for combining different cameras for the red, green, blue and luminance signals, notably in the stunning compositions of The Cure video.
 When Jan Crocker organized the shooting of a Fashion Show at the Spit club, MIT camera people shot the event with a mix Super-8 mm and video, two humble tech tools that intercut well.

 The music videos were made possible by the involvement of many people at and near the MIT Film/Video Section including: